 Yes.
 There are two National Park Service Campgrounds, as well as other camping options nearby.
-Roadside camping and backpacking are also permitted.
+Dispersed camping and backpacking are also permitted.

 Yes.
 Pets outside vehicles must be on a six-foot leash at all times.
 Please do not leave your animals locked in your vehicle, particularly during the brutal heat of summer.

 Cell phone service is sporadic and unreliable.
 Generally, it is better within in view of the two highways.

 No. The nearest gas stations are available at Baker, Cima Rd. & I-15, Primm, Searchlight, Fenner, Amboy and Ludlow.
 Running out of gas is a common and expensive problem, so please fill up before you enter the Preserve!

 No. After five years of operating a successful lunch counter at Kelso Depot, the Beanery concessioner retired in October 2013.
 We are hopeful that food service will be available at Kelso again in the future.
 The nearest food options are in Baker or Primm, Nevada.

 Both are managed by the National Park Service, and there is generally no difference in management principles.
 Hunting and some other extractive uses are allowed in national preserves but not national parks.